 - Childlike and clingy behavior

-How to Help Someone with Amnesia After Head Injury
+How to Help Navigate Amnesia After Brain Injury

-The following are some tips to help you interact safely with a person with amnesia after head injury:
+Here are some tips to help you interact safely with a loved one experiencing amnesia after brain injury:

 - Identify yourself.
-Whenever you enter your loved one’s room, be sure to tell them who you are.
-This may keep them from becoming irritated or agitated.
-When leaving the room, even for a few seconds, make sure you remind them who you are when you return as they may not remember.
+As you enter a room be sure to say your name and who you are.
+This can help prevent survivors from becoming irritated or confused.
+When you re-enter a room, even if you only left for a few seconds, make sure to remind them again who you are.

 - Allow time for yourself.
-As a caregiver or family member, it’s important to give yourself time to rest.
-While it’s normal to feel like you can’t leave your loved one’s side, taking a break allows you to have the energy to support them in their recovery.
+As a caregiver, friend, or family member it’s important to give yourself time to rest and allow yourself breaks.
+This can help you recharge and have more energy to support the survivor.